argoproj/argo-rollouts/docs/features/bluegreen.md

 Defaults to an empty string

-Here is a timeline of how the active and preview services work (if you use a preview service):

-1. During the Initial deployment there is only one ReplicaSet.
-Both active and preview services point to it.
-This is the **old** version of the application.
-1. A change happens in the Rollout resource.
-A new ReplicaSet is created.
-This is the **new** version of the application.
-The preview service is modified to point to the new ReplicaSet.
-The active service still points to the old version.
-1. The blue/green deployment is "promoted".
-Both active and preview services are pointing to the new version.
-The old version is still there but no service is pointing at it.
-1. Once the the blue/green deployment is scaled down (see the `scaleDownDelaySeconds` field) the old ReplicaSet is has 0 replicas and we are back to the initial state.
-Both active and preview services point to the new version (which is the only one present anyway)

 ### previewReplicaCount
 The PreviewReplicaCount field will indicate the number of replicas that the new version of an application should run.
 Once the application is ready to promote to the active service, the controller will scale the new ReplicaSet to the value of the `spec.replicas`.
 The rollout will not switch over the active service to the new ReplicaSet until it matches the `spec.replicas` count.